SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/health-check.md

 	}

-The ‘status:”UP”’ shows that all services are running.
+The 'status:"UP"' shows that all services are running.

 If something fails, the endpoint should respond a different error code.
 The response should contain something like: